 The Commercial and Government Entity Code, or CAGE Code, is a unique identifier assigned to suppliers to various government or defense agencies, as well as to government agencies themselves and also various organizations.
 CAGE codes provide a standardized method of identifying a given facility at a specific location.

-Gather the appropriate documentation.
+Step 1: Gather the appropriate documentation.
 You must provide your Employer Identification Number (EIN) or Tax ID number (TIN) and a Data Universal Numbering System number (DUNS).
-You can obtain the EIN or TIN form the Internal Revenue Service website.
-You can obtain a DUNS number from the Dun & Bradstreet website.
+You can obtain an EIN or TIN from the Internal Revenue Service website: https://www.irs.gov/businesses/small-businesses-self-employed/how-to-apply-for-an-ein

-Go to the System for Award Management website Sam.gov.
+Step 2: Go to the System for Award Management website: https://www.sam.gov.

-Create a User account and then register your business.
-Once you have registered your business the SAM will automatically assign you a Cage Code.
+Step 3: Create a User account and then register your business.
+After you have registered your business, SAM will automatically assign you a Cage Code.

-Check the Status of your registration on the next business day.
-Your Cage Code is typically assigned within 1-5 Business days.
+Step 4: Check the Status of your registration for the next few business days.
+A Cage Code is typically assigned within 1 to 5 Business days.

-The North American Industry Classification System (NAICS) classifies business establishments for the purpose of collecting, analyzing, and publishing statistical data related to the U.S. economy.
-The NAICS industry codes define establishments based on the activities in which they are primarily engaged.
-NAICS codes are also used for administrative, contracting, and tax purposes.
+The North American Industry Classification System (NAICS) classifies business establishments for the purpose of collecting, analyzing and publishing statistical data related to the U.S. economy.
+NAICS industry codes define establishments based on the activities in which they are primarily engaged.
+NAICS codes are also used for administrative, contracting and tax purposes.
 NAICS is production oriented (not product oriented) and categorizes businesses with others that have similar methods of production.